-Based on location and market demand, the Mexico City area is the preferred location for fulfillment centers.
+Based on location and market demand, the Mexico City area is the preferred location for fulfilment centres.
 With a metropolitan population of approximately 20 million, Mexico City is the largest urban area in Mexico and one of the most populous cities in the world.
 Two ring-shaped roads encircle the city and several expressways and toll roads connect Mexico City to other major commerce centers.
-Fulfillment from the area around Mexico City allows shippers to satisfy the population of Mexico City, while also serving as a central distribution point for the rest of the country.
+Fulfilment from the area around Mexico City allows shippers to satisfy the population of Mexico City, while also serving as a central distribution point for the rest of the country.

 Direct-to-consumer and parcel carriers